mikes802/Marketing-Analytics-Case-Study/Script Check.md

 As expected, the value 1 now accounts for the first 2% of all values in the table.

 Just by saying this I now realize that is not what Danny was asking for.
+He wants to know the percentage of values BEFORE the value in the current row.
+That is definitely the job of PERCENT_RANK.

+There's another way to handle the 0% issue.
+Danny uses a `CASE WHEN` clause.
+So let's do that and I